kaushikjayant/klogg/DOCUMENTATION.md

 Font size can be changed from either main or filtered view using `Ctrl+Mouse wheel` to zoom in/out.

 #### Style

-Qt usually comes with several options for drawing application widgets.
-By default, *klogg* uses a style that matches current operating systems.
-Other styles can be chosen from the dropdown menu.
+Qt provides multiple options for rendering application widgets.
+By default, *klogg* adopts a style that aligns with the current operating system's appearance.
+Users can select alternative styles from the dropdown menu.

-*klogg* will try to respect current display manager theme and to use white icons for dark themes.
+Additionally, *klogg* attempts to match the active display manager theme, automatically using white icons for dark themes to ensure visibility.

-Another option is to select Dark or Windows Dark style.
-In this case *klogg* will use a custom dark mode stylesheet.
+For a more customized dark mode experience, users can choose either the "Dark" or "Windows Dark" style.
+When selected, *klogg* applies a tailored dark mode stylesheet for a consistent appearance.

 #### High DPI